WTID (FM)

-WTID (101.7 FM) is a radio station licensed to Graceville, Florida, United States.
+WTID (101.7 FM) is a Christian radio station licensed to Graceville, Florida, United States.
 It serves the Dothan, Alabama, area.
 The station is owned by Radio Training Network, Inc.

 In May 2020, the then-WTOT-FM returned to the air with oldies.
 The call sign was changed to WTID, effectively swapping with 980 AM, on August 5, 2020.

 In January 2022, WTID changed its format from oldies to contemporary Christian, branded as "The Joy FM".